 What time is your flight scheduled for?

 Do you travel with a checked luggage or just with a carry-on?

 Have you checked-in online or were you planning on doing it at the airport?

-This article will help you determine the best time to go to the airport depending on the details of your trip.
+This article will help you determine how early you should be at the airport for your international or domestic flight, in 2020, depending on the details of your trip.

-How early do I need to be at the airport?
+How early should I be at the airport?

 Domestic flight from a small airport at off-peak hour with only a carry-on and online check-in

 This is the best scenario possible, meaning the one where you have very few steps to go through at the airport.
 If you're in this situation, arriving 45min prior to your flight should be enough.

 The only thing you need to do before boarding is going through security check, so just make sure that you know how to go through it quickly.

 International flights from a large airport at peak hour with a checked luggage and check-in at the airport